viz/didactic-doodle/README.md

   4. [enzyme](https://github.com/airbnb/enzyme) is AirBnB's JavaScript testing utilities for React and is easier to use than the Facebook utilities
   5. [jsdom](https://github.com/tmpvar/jsdom) is a JavaScript implementation of the WHATWG DOM and HTML standards, for use with node.js
   6. [mocha](https://mochajs.org/) is a feature-rich JavaScript test framework running on Node.js and in the browser
-  7. [react-addons-test-utils](https://facebook.github.io/react/docs/test-utils.html) are the Facebook React test utilities
+  7. [react-addons-test-utils](https://facebook.github.io/react/docs/test-utils.html) are the Facebook React test utilities (this is an implicit dependency of enzyme in order to support react@0.13-14)
   8. [sinon](http://sinonjs.org/) provides standalone test spies, stubs and mocks for JavaScript

 23. Now we can set up our specifications and add them to the `/test/tests.js` file.
 The comment at the top prevents ESLint from complaining that `describe` and `it` are not defined in the file.